 How is studying at UBC different from studying at home?

 What VSP activity can students look forward to?
-What was popular in the past?

 What do you like about being a part of the UBC community?